-The data obtained was analyzed descriptively, quantitatively, qualitatively.
+The data obtained was analyzed descriptively. quantitatively, and qualitatively.
 Data from the questionnaire was analyzed using descriptive statistics to determine student perceptions, while test results were analyzed to see improvements in learning outcomes.
 Feedback from validators and interview results are analyzed qualitatively to correct deficiencies in the module (Sugiyono, 2019).
 The Website emodule quality assessment is still in the form of letters SB, B, C, K, and SK.
-The average score from each instrument in the form of quantitative data is converted into data in criteria qualitative according conversion of the actual score into a standard five-scale value using the formula in Table 1.
+The average score from each instrument in the form of quantitative data is converted into data in qualitative criteria according to the conversion of the actual score into a standard five-scale value using the formula in Table 1.